artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ### File system when hakchi installed

 So, we can't edit any internal files or add any games to **/usr/share/games** directory -- it's read-only file system.
-But actually we don't need to do it.
+But, actually, we don't need to do it.
 We can create some files/directories in "**/var/lib**" and overmount the original files/directories with them.
 On installation hakchi does the following:
 * Creates "**/var/lib/hakchi**" directory to store all additional data, it remains after system shutdown
 * Creates "**/var/lib/hakchi/rootfs**" directory to store all the files/directories for replacing the original ones
 * Creates "**/var/lib/hakchi/rootfs/usr/share/games/nes/kachikachi**" directory